Tutorial: ‘Wrap & Fold’ Technique For Perfect Handles Every Time

 My line of bag and accessory patterns are loaded with my new and alternative techniques such as ‘Wrap and Fold’ that are easy to achieve with great results.

-To make great looking handles the ‘Wrap and Fold’ way start with a good selection of batting/interfacing.
+To make great looking handles the ‘Wrap and Fold’ way start with a good selection of fleece/interfacing.
 I like to use a combination of low-loft fusible batting/fleece and a medium/heavy fusible interfacing.
-My product recommendations are below.

 Easy to achieve fabric handles for your next bag project.